On-Page SEO

 • your location

-For instance, if you frequently search for vegan recipes, Autocomplete might suggest "vegan pizza recipe" or "vegan meal prep ideas" as you start typing "vegan".
+For example, if you often search for vegan recipes, it may recommend "vegan pizza recipe" or "vegan meal prep ideas" when you start typing "vegan".

-Similarly, if you are searching for local restaurants, Autocomplete might suggest nearby restaurants based on your location.
+Or if you search for local restaurants, it could suggest ones near you based on your location.

 The popularity of the search term